NEW: Five foreigners have been evacuated from the hotel in Sevare, state broadcaster says

 Militant Islamist threat

-The army spokesman said the attackers were affiliated with the Macina Liberation Movement.
+Citing information from an army commander in Sevare, Maiga said the attackers are affiliated with the Macina Liberation Movement.

-It said the group had burned government buildings, downed a communication tower and threatened residents with death if they cooperate with French forces, the government or the U.N. peacekeeping mission.
+It said the group has burned local government buildings, downed a communication tower, and threatened the local population with death if they collaborate with French forces, the government or the U.N. peacekeeping mission.

 Sevare is about 385 miles northeast of Bamako.